apitafilms-boop/Jessica/README.md

 ## System Apps:
 * Privacy Flip (Device privacy manager)
-* Permissions Summary (Lists permissions beibg used by apps)
+* Permissions Summary (Lists permissions being used by apps)
 * PCAPdroid (Analyze traffic going in and out of your phone)
 * Ripple (A panic app)
 * OwnDroid (Device Owner Activater)
-* Intruder Selfie (Takes a selfie each time phone is unlocked)
+* Intruder Selfie (Takes a selfie each time your phone is unlocked)
 * Hail (App Freezer / Disabler)

 ## Phone Tools: